Dried Sardine: Chirimen Jako vs Shirasu vs Iriko

 Chirimen Jako (ちりめんじゃこ)

-In general, Chirimen Jako refers to the young sardine with a size of less than 3 cm that has been boiled in saltwater and fully dried under the sun.
+First, in general, Chirimen Jako refers to the young sardine with a size of less than 3 cm boiled in salt water and thoroughly dried under the sun.

 Shirasu (シラス)